tanishqbololu/Python-Youtube-Video-Download-Project/README.md

     * pip install pytube3 and pip install --upgrade pytube: Install and upgrade the pytube library.
 This library allows you to interact with YouTube videos.
     * pip install yt-dlp: Install yt-dlp, a popular YouTube downloader with more advanced features.
 3. Importing the Libraries:
-    ofrom pytube import YouTube: Import the YouTube class from the pytube library, which is used to interact with YouTube videos. ofrom yt_dlp import YoutubeDL: Import the YoutubeDL class from yt-dlp, used for downloading videos.
+    * from pytube import YouTube: Import the YouTube class from the pytube library, which is used to interact with YouTube videos.
+    * from yt_dlp import YoutubeDL: Import the YoutubeDL class from yt-dlp, used for downloading videos.
-4. Getting the YouTube Video Link: olink = input("Enter youtube video"): Prompt the user to enter the YouTube video URL.
+4. Getting the YouTube Video Link:
+    * link = input("Enter youtube video"): Prompt the user to enter the YouTube video URL.
-5. Extracting Video Information: oyt = YouTube(link): Create a YouTube object for the provided video link. oprint("Title :", yt.title): Print the title of the video. oprint("Views :", yt.views): Print the number of views the video has. oprint("Duration :", yt.length): Print the duration (in seconds) of the video. oprint("Description :", yt.description): Print the video's description. oprint("Ratings :", yt.rating): Print the video's average rating.
+5. Extracting Video Information:
+    * yt = YouTube(link): Create a YouTube object for the provided video link.
+    * print("Title :", yt.title): Print the title of the video.
+    * print("Views :", yt.views): Print the number of views the video has.
+    * print("Duration :", yt.length): Print the duration (in seconds) of the video.
+    * print("Description :", yt.description): Print the video's description.
+    * print("Ratings :", yt.rating): Print the video's average rating.
 6. Downloading the Video:
     odownload_option = input("Do you want to download this video? (yes/no): ").lower(): Ask the user if they want to download the video.
 The answer is converted to lowercase for easier comparison. oIf the user chooses "yes":